mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So just *do* zazen. *Do zazen* means you are present from moment to moment within the actual dynamic working which is called *doing zazen*.
 Becoming one with *doing zazen*, not seeing zazen [...] objectively or conceptually.
 If you see zazen as a means, it is conceptualized; that's why zazen is a little bit something far from you.
 So that is the dualistic world.

 The important point is, you must accept zazen as total activity, which is vividly alive from moment to moment.
-Even though you don't understand what zazen is, accept zazen, which means, *do* zazen.
+Even though you don't understand what zazen is, accept zazen, which means *do* zazen.
 Even though you don't understand how sublime your life is, anyway, bow to the Buddha.
 If you bow to the Buddha, selfish understanding from the first is struck aside.

 That is *shikantaza* – very naturally.